 I have been admitted to Cornell.
 When do I register with Student Disability Services?

-The Request for Disability Services and Accommodations Form is available on line at the New Students web site, which is expected to be available on April 1st: newstudents.cornell.edu.
+The Disability Self-Disclosure and Request for Access Accommodations Form is available on line at the New Students web site, which is expected to be available on April 1st: newstudents.cornell.edu.
 To request accessible on-campus housing, this form and disability documentation should be submitted to SDS by May 15th for first-year students and July 1st for transfer students and graduate students (or as early as possible after notification of admission).
 All other disability requests and documentation should be received by July 12th to facilitate the timely provision of accommodations approved by SDS.

 What documentation is required to receive disability services?